Marta and Renata, Legal team

 When you’re designing your email sign-off, make sure it matches with your overall style and color scheme.

-This email sign-off by the New Darlings blog incorporates their neutral color scheme and fun fonts, so that it flows with the rest of their email (more tips about blogging success here).
+This email sign-off we created for a fictitious wellness blog incorporates the blog’s aesthetics of neutral color scheme and fun fonts, so that it flows with the rest of the email (more tips about blogging success here).

 Pro tip: Emails that end with some form of “thank you” receive much higher responses than other sign-offs.